lu7did/OrangeThunder/README.md

 This statement of specs will be implemented slowly over time, progress will be checked at this forum.

+## PixiePi, Sister project

+A very similar project, based on the same foundations is named [PixiePi](http://www.github.com/lu7did/PixiePi), software libraries created for it are used on this project, and viceversa.
+The main difference among projects is the hardware used to implement the transceiver.

+Main features and differences of PixiePi compared with OrangeThunder

+* The receiver chain is a double conversion receiver and the transmitter chain a CW (class C) amplifier, based on the DIY kit Pixie.
+* Is based on a Raspberry Pi Zero board which is substancially less powerful than a Raspberry Pi 3 or 4 board.
+* Is intended to be used pretty much as a stand alone transceiver as it lack resources to host a user and GUI usage.
+* Requires a 12V power supply
+* Mostly headed toward CW usage although other modes are supported.
+* Allows a local control with LCD display, tuniing know and other hardware.

 ## DISCLAIMER

 This is a pure, non-for-profit, project being performed in the pure ham radio spirit of experimentation, learning and sharing.